-Samsung: Galaxy S III will debut at separate event "in the first half of the year"Alex Wagner - Deputy Managing Editor, News Desk
+Samsung: Galaxy S III will debut at separate event "in the first half of the year"Alex Wagner - Editorial Director of News and Content

 Looks like the rumors were true.
 Samsung has confirmed in a statement sent to TechRadar that the Galaxy S III won't be making its debut at Mobile World Congress later this month, as the company has instead decided to take the wraps off of the Galaxy S II successor at an event of its own.
 The unveiling is expected to take place sometime during the first half of the year, bringing the introduction of the Galaxy S III closer to the actual release of the device.
 The word straight from Samsung's mouth: